ardulat/coding-interview-prep/README.md

 ## Second Phase: Fall Term

 **Time to dedicate:**
-   - TBD but less than previous phase due to studies
+   - TBD but less than previous phase due to university studies

-**Objective:** solve 100 more Leetcode problems!
+**Objective:** solve 100 more Leetcode problems! :sunglasses:

 **Areas to work on:**
    - Computer Architecture (Cache, RAM, etc.)